Siphon880gh/devbrain/Cross-Platform - React Native/React Native Navigation - Stack Navigator (React-Navigation).md

 Am I am the right place: This is installing React-Navigation AFTER an expo react native app has already bee initiated

 If starting a blank project, just go ahead and run: `npx create-expo APP --example with-navigation`  which also included react-navigation’s bottom tabs which you may want to remove in the code, but it HAS the Stack Navigator.
 The instructions for that case is in: [[1.
-Stack Navigator Challenge (React-Navigation)]]
+Multiple screens and stacked screens with named routes (Stack Navigator)]]

 ---